blakeanneberg/Data_Vis_with_Tableau/notes.md

 # Questions we are trying to answer

 1. Fit what you will deliveer to a swt of questions the end user needs to answer
+    a. identify potential quesztsions for a data set
+    b.
+2. Line Chart
+3. Treemap
+    a. good for the data exploration phase
+4. Bar chart